21 Signs That You’re a Vegan From the South

-For those of you who don’t know, vegan chicken bog is sticky rice that’s soaked in vegetable broth and mixed with faux chicken, faux sausage, and lots of seasonings.
+For those of you who don’t know, vegan chicken bog is sticky rice that’s soaked in vegetable broth and mixed with vegan chicken, vegan sausage, and lots of seasonings.
 Topped with hot sauce and black pepper, it’s just one of the many Southern dishes that can easily be made vegan!

-14. You go on road trips to the bigger Southern cities just to dine at the vegan restaurants.
+14. You go on road trips to the bigger Southern cities just to dine at their vegan restaurants.

 15. You’re ALWAYS prepared to be interrogated.

-Sometimes, it seems like it is nearly impossible for Southerners to understand how you can live without eating animal-based foods.
+Sometimes, it seems like it’s nearly impossible for Southerners to understand how you can live without eating animal-derived foods.
 Questions like “Where do you get your protein?” and “What can you even eat?” as well as “Why would you ever go vegan?” are the most common.
 (But don’t get frustrated—this as a great opportunity to let people know how awesome eating vegan is!)

 16. You’ve been asked if you’re a member of PETA: People Eating Tasty Animals.

 17. You shoot selfies, not animals.

 18. When people ask, “Do you wanna go fishin’?” you tell them, “You’re barking up the wrong tree.”

 When fish are yanked from the water, they begin to suffocate.
 Their gills often collapse, and their swim bladders can rupture because of the sudden change in pressure.
 No, thanks, y’all.

 19. Since you likely live in the Bible Belt, you constantly have to explain that there is nothing in the Bible that justifies our modern-day practices of factory farming.